- 7 bikes perfect for people in their 50s and 60s!

 Our Verdict: Low top tube makes it a desirable pick if you can’t raise your leg enough for a top tube.
-Go for GTX 2.0 if lightweightedness is your top priority.
+Go for GTX 2.0 if the lightweight dress is your top priority.
 If versatile riding is your next priority for bikes, this bike is for you.
 But don’t expect it to be as strong as a mountain bike.

-When you are resuming biking or have reached an intermediate stage of expertise in riding, you want to challenge yourself with something like single-speed riding, and Retrospec’s Urban Commuter bike is an apt pick for it.
+When you are resuming biking or have reached an intermediate stage of expertise in riding, you want to challenge yourself with something like single-speed riding, and Elecony Freeland City Cruiser Bike is an apt pick for it.

 It comes in five sizes paving the way for riders of all lengths.
 However, all the bikes of this range are not recommended for people more than 220 lbs.